Curvature tensor of smoothable Alexandrov spaces

 It remains to apply the Gauss formula \ref{eq:gauss}. \qeds

-\subsection{DC-calculus}
+\section{DC-calculus}

-Let $f$ be a continuous function defined on an open domain of a finite-dimensional Alexandrov space $A$.
-Recall that a function $f$ is called \emph{DC} if it can be presented locally as a difference between two concave functions.
-Recall that for any point $p\zz\in A$ there is a $(-1)$-concave function defined in a neighborhood of $p$ \cite[3.6]{PerMorse}.
-Therefore we can say that $f$ is DC if and only if it can be presented locally as a difference between two semiconcave functions.
+Let $f$ be a continuous function defined on an open domain of an $m$-dimensional Alexandrov space~$A$.
+Recall that $f$ is \emph{DC} if it can be presented locally as a difference between two concave functions.
+Recall that for any point $p\zz\in A$ there is a $(-1)$-concave function defined in a neighborhood of~$p$ \cite[3.6]{PerMorse}.
+Therefore we can say that \textit{$f$ is DC if and only if it can be presented locally as a difference between two semiconcave functions.}